Mackenzie9/Cypher-Project/Multiplicitive-code.md

 ##### The Value I Used To Repeat The Program (True/False Works Too):
 *       guu = 0
+        run = True
 ##### User Input
 *       mod = int(input("Enter a mod number: "))

 ##### The Main Program.
-Runs the Program Through the Calculations for Each Letter (I'm Not Sure if the Math is Correct):
+Runs the Program Through the Calculations for Each Letter and Returns a Different Letter, One That Varies Depending on the Mod Number Input:
 *     while guu == 0:
          if mod > 0:
             aa = (a * mod)%26